Are you interested in learning Italian? Have you been looking at language courses and Italian lessons?

 Whether you’re in a private tutorial or a language class, you’ll have everything you need to learn Italian (or any other foreign language for that matter).

-Don’t forget that you can also supplement your language learning with free Italian courses online.
+Don’t forget that you can also supplement your language learning with free online Italian course.
 These can be a great way to go from beginner to expert in both written and spoken Italian.

 You could also organise a trip to Italy (Pisa, Florence, Rome, or Venice, for example)!
 After all, there are plenty of Italians you could practise with there.
 As an added bonus, you’ll also get to visit a beautiful and fascinating country.
 Speaking is the best way to learn a language, after all.